zengxiaofei/PCR-duplication/README.md

 # PCR-duplication

-The scripts used in https://byteofbio.com/archives/8.html
+The scripts used in my blog (archives/8.html).